Cutupnottoasted/sportsmanConnectionJS/README.md

     The script is CPU intensive and iterates through the pathitem multiple times. the current goal is to improve it's performance time.

-bezierFit.js - a translation (matlab python) of 1998 Pastva, Tim A. study on bezier curve fitting
+bezierFit.js - a translation (matlab python) of 1998 Pastva, Tim A. study on bezier curve fitting.
-    By implementing Berstein's Polynomials and Guass-Newton's method, we are able to approximate a best fit bezier curve give a set of data points.
+    By implementing Berstein's Polynomials and Gauss-Newton's elimination, we are able to approximate a best fit bezier curve given a set of data points.
 By doing so, we are able to follow a set of data points and fit a quadratic bezier curve to the given points.

 By implementing both simplify.js and bezierFit.js into a single script you can optimize the reduction
     of anchors in a pathitem and maintain the original integrity of the said pathitem.

 Notes: simplify.js is currently only written to use the high_quality boolean flag
-    and bezierFit.js still requires mxbern2.m and grad7.m. (aff_angle.m nearly finished)
+    and bezierFit.js still requires grad7.m. (currenly only functional in javascript, not adobeIllustrator)

 Resources:
 https://github.com/shspage